What is an impacted tooth?

 decay, damage to other teeth, etc.) but before it finishes its

-To a certain degree, an impacted tooth closer to the surface can be easier to remove.
-But, the structures that anchor a tooth in the jaw are the surrounding bone and the roots, not the gum that covers it.
+In theory, an impacted tooth closer to the surface could be easier to remove.
+But, in reality, the structures that anchor a tooth in the jaw are the surrounding bone and the roots, not the gum that covers it.
+Many wisdom teeth at the surface have proven to be some very difficult teeth to remove.
 The more mature and harder the bone and the more developed and longer the roots, the harder the tooth becomes to remove.
 A common mistake is to wait for the tooth to come in more, hoping that it becomes easier to remove.
 The easiest time to remove a wisdom tooth is when the roots are about half to three quarters formed.